SettleMint

 Trust boundaries

-• Atomic execution -- all local flows execute in a single transaction or none execute.
-There is no intermediate state where some transfers have completed and others have not.
+• Local atomic execution -- all local flows execute in a single transaction or none execute.
+There is no intermediate local-chain state where some transfers have completed and others have not.

 • Expiration safety -- every settlement has a configurable expiration date.
 After expiration, the settlement cannot execute and no funds are at risk of being locked indefinitely.

-• ERC20 allowance verification -- local flows are validated for sufficient token allowances before execution.
+• ERC20 allowance verification -- local flows require sufficient token allowances before execution.
 External flows do not require local allowances.

 Dependencies